Have Any Questions?

 Please review our product care page for information on how to best take care of your batteries.

-Most rechargeables historically were NiMh chemistry.
-They recharge very slow and have a hard time keeping up with any high use applications.
+Most rechargeable batteries, historically, were NiMh chemistry.
+They recharge very slowly and have a hard time keeping up with any high use applications.
 For example, your flashlight may seem not as bright as it would with other batteries.

 Also, NiMh batteries will discharge when not in use.
 So, if your headlamp hasn't been used in a couple months, you'll find your batteries will have lost a lot of charge over time.
 Pale Blue's Lithium ion chemistry and smart circuitry resolves all these issues.